wasartin/littleWorkshopOfHorrors/referenceMats/quotes.md

+# Quotes

+> “When in doubt, use brute Force”
+>> - Ken Thompson

+> “Nine women cannot make a baby in a month”
+>> - MMM

+> “If you think experts are expensive, wait and see what amateurs will cost you”
+>> - ?

+>“Data Dominates.
+If you’ve chosen the right data structures and organized things well, the algorithms will always be self evident.
+Data structures, not algorithms are central to programming”
+>> - Rob Pike

 When checking for failure:

-"If you're an application developer, you're best option is probably to terminate (gracefully).
+>"If you're an application developer, you're best option is probably to terminate (gracefully).
 If you're a library developer, you return an error and allow your user to decide what to do about it"
-- Jeremy Shaeffer
+>> - Jeremy Shaeffer